 The reported figures include all advertising and promotional expenditures related to cigarettes, regardless of whether such expenditures would constitute "commercial speech" or would be protected from law enforcement action under the First Amendment.
+They do not include the costs of employing full-time company employees or any overhead expenses attributable to the activities of such company employees.

-&lt;sup>3 Cigarettes given away include all cigarettes distributed for free, whether through sampling, coupons for free product, or "buy 3 packs, get 1 free" type offers, for consumer research, or otherwise, as long as those cigarettes were not reported as sold.
-For years prior to 2001, the Commission required the manufacturers to report the number of cigarettes they sold but not the number they gave away.
-It is possible that in those earlier years, some manufacturers included in their sales figures some cigarettes that were actually given away.
+3 Cigarettes given away include all cigarettes distributed for free, whether through sampling, coupons for free product, "buy 3 packs, get 1 free" type offers, consumer research programs, or otherwise, as long as those cigarettes were not reported as sold.

-&lt;sup>4 When only one company reports in a category, the Commission does not report this information in order to avoid potential disclosure of individual company data.
+4 When only one company reports in a category, the Commission does not report this information in order to avoid potential disclosure of individual company data.